billypom/200-Bot/README.md

 See the teams in the ongoing mogi (must be sent from a tier channel)

+# `/mmr`

+Displays your MMR and rank.
+Useful for returning players.

 # `/stats` +3 (optional) `#tier-channel` `@player` `last`

 Displays player statistics.